Brain & Body Activity During Meditation

 Relaxation is a passive state, achieved by a warm bath, reclining in a chair or watching TV.
 Meditation is an active process.
 It is different to relaxation, although the two are linked.

-In meditation we start by concentrating on something, maybe a visualisation story, an object, music, a beautiful sunset, mantra, any activity that occupies our brains and allows us to slow down thoughts.
+In meditation we start by concentrating on something, usually a repetitive action, maybe a visualisation story, an object, a candle, music, a beautiful sunset, mantra, breath, any activity that occupies our brains and allows us to slow down thoughts.
 We intentionally quieten our busy brains.
 We are contacting within ourselves a place that is peaceful, rejuvenating and meaningful.